celestiaorg/networks/celestia-node.md

 - Celestia app
 - Celestia Light Node

-> Note: The Light Node should be connected to a Celestia full node to operate correctly.
-Either deploy your own Celestia full node or connect your <b>Light Node</b> to an existing Celestia full node in the network
+> Note: The Light Node should be connected to a Celestia bridge node to operate correctly.
+Either deploy your own Celestia bridge node or connect your <b>Light Node</b> to an existing Celestia bridge node in the network

 ### Legend
 You will need 2 terminals in order to see how DASing works: